On the Intersection and Composition properties of conditional independence: Preliminary reductions

 If $T(\SL A,\SL X,\SL Y)$ is a sufficient condition for Intersection or, respectively, Composition to hold in a trivariate discrete distribution, then a sufficient condition for the full Intersection or Composition property is obtained as a conjunction of $T(i,j,k \mid L=\omega)$ over all quadruples~$(i,j,k,L)$ and all events $\omega$ of $L$.

 \Cref{fig:Assump} shows the premises of Intersection and Composition in information diagrams.
-In~both cases, the conclusion $I(\SL A:\SL X, \SL Y)$ is equivalent to the vanishing of the non-negative quantity~$h$.
-Note that in the case of Composition, Shannon inequalities mandate that $g \ge h$ but no such inequality is implied under the premises of Intersection.
-We seek general conditions which guarantee $h = 0$ when the respective premises hold but are not too severe when the premises do not hold (in~which case the property holds vacuously).
+The conclusion $I(\SL A:\SL X, \SL Y)$ is equivalent to the vanishing of the non-negative quantities~$h$ (for Intersection), respectively~$f$ (for Composition).
+Note that in the case of Composition, Shannon inequalities mandate that $g \ge f$ but no such inequality is implied under the premises of Intersection.
+We seek general conditions which guarantee $h = 0$, respectively $f = 0$, when the respective premises hold but are not too severe when the premises do not hold (in~which case the property holds vacuously).